A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Discussions and conclusions

 There does, however, remain one crucial obstacle to successful application of this technique, namely that the measures require prior knowledge of the (unknown) instantaneous fracture velocity.
 This can, in principle, be approximated sufficiently accurate utilizing known properties of the process behaviour, which will be the subject to a future paper by the authors.

+Implementation of this averaging-based homogenisation strategy on a wider scale also necessitates investigating the effect of other heterogeneous effects.
+This includes many of the measures outlined in the introduction, including crack redirection, either to a tortuous path or permanent deflection, or other effects of the elastic heterogeneity like stress shielding or other hardening effects, amongst others.
+While the direct homogenisation of elastic heterogeneity can already be incorporated for the temporal energy averaging approach, the ability to incorporate these wider effects needs to be demonstrated.

 For a wider averaging-based homogenisation procedure to be effective in HF, there also needs to be further investigation into the effect of other process inhomogeneities on the proposed measures.
-For instance, there has recently been a greatly increased interest in the driving of HF processes utilizing ``pulse loading'' techniques, with the aim of introducing a greater damaged area than via traditional static loading (a good overview of the topic can be found in the introduction of \cite{Xi2021}).
-Also of interest, stress barriers effect the process in a similar manner to the toughness heterogeneity.
+In addition, there has recently been a greatly increased interest in the driving of HF processes utilizing ``pulse loading'' techniques, with the aim of introducing a greater damaged area than via traditional static loading (a good overview of the topic can be found in the introduction of \cite{Xi2021}).
 Another area where non-uniform crack propagation has been observed is hydraulic fracture in poro-elastic media with saturation \cite{CAO201724,Schrefler2019a}.

 Note that in this paper we have discussed only a few 'balanced' toughness periodic distributions where the toughness heterogeneity is normal to the direction of fracture propagation.
 As was made clear by the preliminary research \cite{ARMA2021}, the nature of this distribution will play an important role and will manifest itself during the averaging.
 The extent to which the approach will be effective when considering differing orientations of the toughness inhomogeneity, such as the case when rock layers are instead aligned at some angle to the direction of fracture propagation needs to be demonstrated.
 Another question that is now under analysis is the case of random toughness distribution, where the notion of the maximal toughness is not well defined at all, and which has been shown to significantly effect the resulting fracture process and geometry \cite{HUANG2019207}.